e-artspace/resourceful/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/e-artspace/resourceful/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/e-artspace/resourceful/?branch=master)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/e-artspace/resourceful/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/e-artspace/resourceful/?branch=master)

-This package is inspired by the [jdesrosiers/resourceful project](https://github.com/jdesrosiers/resourceful) project by Jason Desrosiers.

-Resourceful is a simple framework designed for rapid prototyping REST/HTTP applications that are mostly CRUD operations.
+Resourceful is a simple component designed for rapid prototyping REST JSON resources exposing mostly CRUD operations.
-It is driven off of JSON Hyper-Schemas.
+It is driven off of [JSON Hyper-Schemas](http://json-schema.org/) and [SILEX](http://silex.sensiolabs.org/).
 You use Hyper-Schemas to define your resources and their relationships with each other.
 No coding other than writing Hyper-Schemas and registering new resources is required.
 You only need to worry about your API and not it's implementation.
 Proper HTTP response codes and headers are managed automatically.

+This package is inspired by the [jdesrosiers/resourceful project](https://github.com/jdesrosiers/resourceful) project by Jason Desrosiers.

 How it Works
 ------------